Kantara (2022 film): Plot

-Having learnt about Guruva's death, Shiva meets Devendra, who lies that Murali is the Guruva's killer.
-Enraged, Shiva goes to kill Murali, but learns from his blacksmith friend Mahadeva that Devendra himself killed Guruva.
-Shiva is attacked by Devendra's henchmen, but manages to escape and meet the villagers, whom Murali has told about Devendra's land seizure.
-After Shiva reveals that Devendra killed Guruva, he and Murali set aside their grudge and unite the village.
-Devendra and his henchmen attack, leading to an intense battle where several of the villagers are killed.
-After nearly dying in the fight, Shiva hits his head against Panjurli's stone, gets possessed by the Guliga Daiva, and kills Devendra and his henchmen.
+When confronted by Shiva about Guruva's killing, Devendra pins the blame on Murali.
+Shiva learns the truth from his blacksmith friend Mahadeva.
+An intoxicated Shiva is attacked by Devendra's henchmen, but he fights them away.
+Murali tells the villagers about Devendra's plan to seize their lands.
+Shiva and Murali unite the village.
+Devendra and his henchmen arrive at the spot and attack, leading to an intense battle where several of the villagers are killed.
+After nearly dying in the fight, Shiva hits his head against Panjurli's holy stone.
+Guliga then possesses him, supernaturally empowering him to kill Devendra and his henchmen.

-A few months after the battle, Shiva performs the Bhoota Kola, and is possessed by Panjurli, where he, Murali and the villagers join hands in a symbolic gesture.
-Later, Shiva disappears into the forest after meeting what seems to be his father's spirit.
-In the mid-credits scene, Shiva and Leela's son asks Sundara about his father's disappearance.
+A few months after the battle, Shiva performs the Bhoota Kola and is possessed by Panjurli and Leela is shown to be pregnant.
+Shiva, Murali and the villagers join hands in a symbolic gesture.
+Shiva disappears into the forest after meeting what seems to be his father's spirit.
+In a mid-credits scene, Shiva and Leela's son asks Sundara about his father's disappearance.